+Have you ever heard of botox for cerebral palsy?
 Botulinum toxin is a drug made from a toxin produced by the bacterium Clostridium botulinum (nlm.nih.gov).
 As stated by WebMD.com, “when a small amount of Botox is injected into a muscle, it blocks nerve signals that tell your muscles to contract”.
-It may do wonders in smoothing the wrinkles of adult skin, however, Botox has also been reported to have medical benefits for children with cerebral palsy, especially when paired with occupational and physical therapy for CP.
+It may do wonders in smoothing the wrinkles of adult skin, however, Botox has also been reported to have medical benefits for children with cerebral palsy, especially when paired with occupational and physical therapy.

 - A review article in Basic Neurosciences, Genetics and Immunology states that there is growing evidence showing the beneficial effects of botulinum toxin type A (BoNT-A) in decreasing muscle tone in children with spasticity associated with CP.

 - In a study from The Journal of Hand Surgery, results show evidence that a statistically higher percentage of children receiving BoNT-A injections show an improvement in the Melbourne Assessment of Unilateral Upper Limb Function compared with those receiving a placebo.

 - Another study from The Journal of International Medical Research concludes that BoNT-A improves muscle tension and motor function, however, rehabilitation following BoNT-A, results in greater improvements to motor function than just BoNT-A alone.

 At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.